 Maz is such a great example and entertainer for the community.
 Everything about him is just friendly and upbeat, he’s really an ambassador to the culture as well as comedy.
-I was lucky enough that he picked me to open for him on 75 stops of his comedy tour when he just started becoming world famous.
-Those were some of the best three years, because it introduced me to how to handle the lifestyle.
-There’s two options: the smoke cigarettes and get drunk every night and barely make it to the show type of comedian, and then there’s the long-term, stable comedian and that’s the type of comedian Maz is.
+I was lucky enough that he picked me to open for him on 75 stops of his comedy tour when he just started becoming world-famous.
+Those were some of the best three years because it introduced me to how to handle the lifestyle.
+There are two options: smoke cigarettes and get drunk every night and barely make it to the show type of comedian, and then there’s the long-term, stable comedian and that’s the type of comedian Maz is.
 That’s how he’s been able to stay relevant for over a decade and still healthy and happy.
 It’s great to watch him because you learn to handle yourself on stage and off.

 Have you ever been really nervous, or goofed on stage?